 You can use the right combination of cooling appliances, items in your home and our environment to help cool your home efficiently.

 Keep out unwanted heat by shading north and west sides of your home.
-Adjustable external shading, seasonal trees and closing curtains and blinds will help keep your home cooler in summer, without permanently blocking the sun you need in winter.
+Adjustable external shading, leafy trees and closing curtains and blinds will help keep your home cooler in summer.

-Installing insulation in your ceiling and walls can significantly reduce the amount of heat transferred into your home.
+Installing insulation in your ceiling and walls can significantly reduce the heat, which gets transferred into your home.

-In summer, an uninsulated house will gain most of its heat through the ceilings and windows.
-Uninsulated walls also contribute to heat gain, as well as air leaks around doors.
+In summer, a house that isn't insulated will gain most of its heat through the ceilings and windows.
+Walls also contribute to heat gain, as well as air leaks around doors.

-Make sure your insulation installer has a South Australian builder’s licence that permits them to install insulation and ask them about the best R-value for your home and needs.
+Make sure your installer has the SA builder’s licence that permits them to install insulation.
+And ask them about the best R-value for your home and specific needs.

 Make your cooling more effective